Home » Recipe Index » Taiwanese Recipes – Easy Taiwanese Dishes to Cook at Home » Pandan Castella Cake Recipe (Soft Taiwanese Sponge Cake)

 • Always check the oven to prevent the top burning too dark.

-What variations can be made from this Taiwanese Castella Cake recipe?
+What variations can be made from this Pandan Castella Cake recipe?

-There are many variations of Taiwanese Castella Cake.
-Many variations include Taro, Green Tea Matcha, Chocolate, Pandan, Cheese.
+There are many variations of Castella Cake.
+Many variations include Taro, Green Tea Matcha, Chocolate, and Cheese.

 How long does this cake stay fresh?